 What did my husband love most about the Desert Discovery Trail?

 Ramadas.
 Blessed shade!
-After a long day hiking in the desert sun, he was ready to call it quits and camp out on the bench.
+After a long day of hiking in the desert sun, he was ready to call it quits and camp out on the bench.
 That’s why he can’t tell you anything about nurse plants.

 Visiting Saguaro with Kids

 Kids should be supervised on steep sections of trails and overlooks.
-There can be loose rock that could lead to a slip and fall.
+There may be loose rock that could lead to a slip and fall.
 I always recommend not letting kids get ahead of adults on trails.
 Kids may get themselves in danger before an adult catches up.

 Think Everything Looks the Same in Saguaro?